Reshma-Jayapalan/Laptop-price-prediction/README.md

 ##

 # References
-This project is part of the Capstone project for the [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) conducted by **Alexey Grigorev**
+This project is part of the Midterm project for the [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) conducted by **Alexey Grigorev**